 It’s unclear what the causes of a hiatus hernia are, but it may be:

-Over-the-counter medications such as antacids may successfully relieve your hiatus hernia symptoms, especially heartburn.
-Alternatively, your GP or consultant may prescribe a short course of medication to suppress or reduce the production of stomach acid.
+Over-the-counter medications, such as antacids that neutralise stomach acid, can help relieve your hiatus hernia symptoms, especially heartburn and acid reflux.
+Alternatively, your GP or consultant may prescribe a short course of medication to reduce the production of stomach acid or stop acid production and help your gullet heal.

 What symptoms do you get with a hiatal hernia?